 Google provides the individual smartphone manufacturers with a standard version of Android.
-Here you will find various functions for barrier-free use under the operating aids, which can be subdivided into:
+In this version, you will find various functions for barrier-free use under the operating aids, which can be subdivided into.

-The voice output in the Android system is called "TalkBack".
-This function informs about warnings and notifications on the smartphone.
+The speech output in the Android system is called "TalkBack".
+This feature provides information about alerts and notifications on the smartphone.
 TalkBack is activated in the device settings or by pressing both volume buttons for three seconds.

-If you only want to have individual sections or elements read aloud or image elements described, there is the "Read aloud" function.
-A single element is selected by tapping and several objects are selected by deleting them.
-If you now press the play button, all markings are read out one after the other.
-You can pause, play, fast-forward or rewind the reading aloud and adjust the speaking speed.
+If you only want individual sections or elements to be read aloud or picture elements to be described, there is the "Read aloud" function.
+By tapping, a single element is selected and by swiping, several objects are selected.
+If you now press the play button, all selections are read out one after the other.
+You can pause, play, fast-forward or rewind the reading and adjust the speaking speed.

-As an alternative to touchscreen operation, the smartphone can also be operated using external switches, keyboards or mice.
+As an alternative to touchscreen operation, you can also operate the smartphone using external switches, keyboards or mice.
 These devices are connected to the smartphone via USB cable or wirelessly via Bluetooth.
-One or more keys of the keyboard can be assigned to an action.
-With switch control, the individual selection points on the smartphone light up in sequence and are selected by pressing the switch.
+One or more keys on the keyboard can be assigned to an action.
+With switch control, the individual selection items on the smartphone light up in sequence and are selected by pressing the switch.

-Alternatively, a Braille display can also be connected via Bluetooth.
-This can be combined with "TalkBack", which allows texts to be displayed in speech or Braille.
+Alternatively, a Braille display can be connected via Bluetooth.
+This can be combined with "TalkBack", which allows texts to be output verbally or in Braille.
 The smartphone can also be controlled via a Braille display, but only with certain models.
-To use this function, an app must be downloaded from the store.
-An overview and instructions can be found on the manufacturer's website.
+To use the function, an app must be downloaded from the store.
+An overview and instructions can be found on the manufacturer's site.

-For an individual adaptation of the screen, the display, font size, contrast and colour options can be changed.
-The adjustment of the font and display is only applicable from Android 7.0 on, the color and contrast settings already from Android 5.0.
-In a color correction, a red-green vision weakness as well as a blue-yellow vision weakness can be compensated.
+For screen customization, you can change the display, font size, and contrast and color options.
+The adaptation of the font and display is only applicable from Android 7.0, the color and contrast settings already from version Android 5.0.
+With a color correction, a red-green vision impairment as well as a blue-yellow vision impairment can be compensated.

-There are two ways to enlarge the screen in the meantime.
-Tap the screen three times to enlarge the corresponding section.
-You can now move the zoomed-in window and adjust the zoom level by contracting or expanding the fingers.
-By tapping three times again, the zoom is stopped again.
-Alternatively, the zooming can also be selected through the help icon.
+To enlarge the screen in the meantime, there are two variants.
+By tapping the screen three times, the corresponding section is zoomed in.
+You can now move the zoomed-in window and adjust the zoom level by pulling your fingers together or apart.
+If you tap three times again, the zoom is ended.
+Alternatively, zooming can also be selected via the operating aid symbol.
 Navigation in the zoom window works in the same way.

-In addition, subtitles can also be activated.
-These can be customized in language, text size, style, color and background.
-Voice control is currently only available in English and is still being tested.
+Subtitles can also be activated.
+These are individually customizable in language, text size, style, color and background.
+Voice control is only possible in English so far and is still in the testing process.